 And when I originally contacted Lindsay from BigEasy.com, I was sure that this would be a full-day excursion.
 Not so much for the swamp tour itself, but that it would be really far away.
 After talking to her countless times, she was super helpful, I was relieved to know it was only 30 minutes each way in a comfy shuttle.

-This immediately made it a must do for us to do.
+This immediately made it a must-do for us to do.

 Our guide was a fun, jolly Louisiana man who was just great.
 He was to the point, no bells and whistles, a true Southern man.
 This alone made me enjoy the tour so much.

-Upon arrival you have some time to walk around the property and check out some of the rescue animals they have.
+Upon arrival, you have some time to walk around the property and check out some of the rescue animals they have.
 They have some gators and turtles.

 Once we boarded our boat, we were off into the swamp area.
-Interesting enough, even though New Orleans is mainly on swamp land, the canal we first started on was man made.
+Interesting enough, even though New Orleans is mainly on swampland, the canal we first started on was man-made.

 Once we got further in, we entered the bayou.
 Bayou is the natural waterway of the swamp area.
-That is literally the only difference, it is nature made vs. man made.
+That is literally the only difference, it is nature made vs. man-made.
 With plenty of gators for us to say hello to.

 Secretly, we were all hoping to see Madam Odie’s house, instead we got to see this one.
-Which is what the houses at one point truly looked like when people lived along the swamps and bayous.
+This is what the houses at one point truly looked like when people lived along the swamps and bayous.